Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation: Appendix

-At iteration $t$, models are initialized using $f_{t-1}$, except for iteration $0$, where the default PyTorch implementation is used.
-We adopt the baseline implementations of Mammoth\footnote{https://github.com/aimagelab/mammoth}, and use their reported hyperparameters for the baselines.
+At iteration $t$, models are initialized using $f_{t-1}$, except for iteration $0$, where the default PyTorch initialization for each layer (e.g, Xavier in 1D Convolutional Layers) is used.
+We adopt the baseline implementations of Mammoth\footnote{\url{https://github.com/aimagelab/mammoth}}, and use the reported hyperparameters for the baselines.
+All models are trained with Adam \citep{kingma2014adam} and, when available, we use the tuned learning rates reported.

-To measure the final mean accuracy in Task Incremental Learning (CIL), the logits of classes not present in a given task are masked.
-All models are trained with SGD, using weight decay with a constant of 0.0001 and for a duration of 20 epochs in Seq-MNIST and OrganA, 30 epochs in SpeechCommands and 50 epochs in TinyImagenet.
+Dual learning rates $\eta_d$ are set at about an order of magnitude larger than their primal counterparts, which is standard in other constrained learning setups \citep{elenter2022a}.
+More complex dual learning schedules such as decaying step sizes (e.g, summable but not square summable) can be explored in future works.

-In SpeechCommands the audio signals are resampled to 8 kHz.
-The PyTorch implementation of 1D convolutions is used to process these signals.
-The kernel sizes in this CNN are: 80 (and a stride of 16), 3, 3, 3.
+In SpeechCommands, audio signals are resampled to 8 kHz.
+We use the PyTorch implementation of 1D convolutions with kernel sizes: 80 (and a stride of 16), 3, 3, 3.
 The original Speech Commands dataset has 35 categories, out of which 10 are used in the reduced version.

-We provide additional numerical results for alternative buffer sizes $1000$ and $4000$ in the SpeechCommands and MNIST dataset.
+In Tiny-Imagenet, we follow the experimental setup of Mammoth and normalize the images, use Random Cropping and Random Horizontal Flips as an augmentation pipleine.
+We also limit the number of tasks to 10, with 4 classes each.
+We do not use data augmentation in SpeechCommands, OrganA or MNIST.